 Perhaps you need to know what to do with a business you own – in which case a lawyer with experience in succession planning and financial advice would be more suitable.

-2. Find a lawyer you like
+2. Find a solicitor you like

 Make sure you meet any lawyer you are thinking of hiring.
 Do you get on?
 And will it be them you’re dealing with or will they pass you on to a more junior colleague after that first meeting?